smidgedy/qbglass/README.md

 A glassmorphism dark theme for qBittorrent's Web UI.
 Responsive desktop and mobile layouts with *arr stack awareness.

+To be really clear - this is vibe coded with Claude Code.
+I made it because I like to check in on QB from mobile and the default Web UI sucks for this.

 ![Desktop](screenshots/desktop.png)

 <p float="left">